American and British Voters Share Deep Roots. In 2024, They Distrust Their Own Leaders, Too

 In Britain, the distrust is less personal.
 It’s about scandal — think Johnson and “partygate” — and the cost-of-living crisis.

-But the visuals are what’s remembered about that day.
-Rain soaked his suited shoulders as Sunak spoke where his predecessors had stood for 275 years, before the iconic black door of No. 10 Downing Street.
-No one sheltered him with an umbrella.
-Protesters nearly drowned out his words by playing “Things Can Only Get Better,” a rival Labour campaign song used in the Tony Blair era.

-“Things can only get wetter,” led the reports on several news sites.

-That’s what concerns Bassett, the manager at the Wat Tyler Pub, named for a leader of the Peasants’ Revolt that started on that site.
+That’s what concerns Bassett, the manager at the Wat Tyler Pub.
 You’re not supposed to talk about politics in British pubs, he says — the counterpart, perhaps, of the American reluctance to stir up trouble on the same topic at parties.

 But Bassett looked around at the empty dining room at lunch time.
 There were no customers to offend.
 So he let it fly.

-“I’m not very optimistic.” he said.
-Thinking of his family members in Canada, Bassett added: “If I could leave the country, I would.”
+“I’m not very optimistic," he said.
+“If I could leave the country, I would.”

-Fernando reported from Racine, Wisconsin.
-AP writer Jill Lawless contributed from London.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.